-Learning Outcomes Assessment Criteria Indicative content The learner will: The learner can: 1.
-Understand the role and function of marketing within organisations 1.1 Define marketing as an exchange process Management process Identifying, anticipating and satisfying customer requirements Exchanges between the organisation, its customers and suppliers 1.2 Explain the role of marketing in achieving customer satisfaction Understanding customer expectations Making customer satisfaction a business objective Ensuring organisation practices secure customer retention 1.3 Explore the importance of marketing as a cross- functional activity within the organisation Internal service provision Link between organisation and the customer through multiple contact points Links between marketing and other functions for information sharing and other activities 1.4 Analyse the role of marketing for internal and external marketing Internal and external customers, their needs and wants Development and delivery of communication activity Providing support to customers and the supply chain Providing information internally 2.
-Know the factors that influence consumer behaviour 2.1 Compare and contrast customer needs and wants Functional benefits Emotional benefits Physiological needs Social and cultural forces Luxury or necessity 2.2 Outline the consumer buying process Need recognition Information search and processing Identification and evaluation of alternatives Purchase decision Post-purchase evaluation Consideration of examples from a range of products and services 2.3 Identify the influences on the consumer decision- making process Social - social groups, virtual groups, family Cultural - subcultures, ethnicity, country of origin Personal influences - personal values, ethics
+Learning Outcomes The learner will: Assessment Criteria The learner can: Indicative content 1.
+Describe the role and function of marketing within organisations 1.1 Define marketing as an exchange process Management process Identifying, anticipating and satisfying customer requirements Exchanges between the organisation, its customers and suppliers 1.2 Explain the role of marketing in achieving customer satisfaction Understanding customer expectations Making customer satisfaction a business objective Ensuring organisation practices to secure customer retention 1.3 Explore the importance of marketing as a cross-functional activity within the organisation Internal service provision Link between organisation and the customer through multiple contact points Link between marketing and other functions for information sharing and other activities 1.4 Analyse the role of marketing for internal and external marketing Internal and external customers, their needs and wants Development and delivery of communication activity Providing support to customers and the supply chain Providing information internally 2.
+Explain the factors that influence consumer behaviour 2.1 Compare and contrast customer needs and wants Functional benefits Emotional benefits Physiological needs Social and cultural forces Luxury or necessity 2.2 Outline the consumer buying process Need recognitionInformation search and processing

-People and personalities who influence decisions 2.4 Describe the differences between consumer and business buyer behaviour Emotional versus rational behaviour Purchase size and value Decision making units Relationship status between organisation and buyers Marketing communication inputs
+Learning Outcomes The learner will: Assessment Criteria The learner can: Indicative content Identification and evaluation of alternatives Purchase decision Post-purchase evaluation Consideration of examples from a range of products and services 2.3 Identify the influences on the consumer decision making process Social - social groups, virtual groups, family Cultural - subcultures, ethnicity, country of origin Personal influences - personal values, ethics People and personalities who influence decisions 2.4 Describe the differences between consumer and business buyer behaviour Emotional versus rational behaviour Purchase size and value Decision making units Relationship status between organisation and buyers Marketing communication inputs Organisational decision-making process